 Landing in Cusco soon?

 We recommend sorting out your airport transfer before arriving.
 Remember, this is a city located at 3,400m (11,150ft) altitude – you sure as hell feel it when you first touchdown at Cusco airport!
 The last thing you want to be doing when trying to acclimatize is having to deal with the stress of finding a reliable taxi driver.
-By booking your private transfer, you'll ensure you will have an English-speaking driver waiting for you at the Arrivals hall, ready to take you straight to your hotel.
+By booking your private transfer, you'll ensure you will have an English-speaking driver waiting for you at the arrival hall, ready to take you straight to your hotel.

 01